Mitch Mustain: Hamilton Tiger-Cats

 Mustain went undrafted in the 2011 NFL draft, and signed a 10-day free agent contract with the Hamilton Tiger-Cats of the Canadian Football League on June 1, 2011, to see if he could win a backup job.
 He was unable to impress and was released by the Tiger-Cats on June 10, 2011.

-Mustain then applied to Marine Officer Candidates School and worked at a friend's car dealership in Bentonville before signing with a new team in September.
+Mustain then worked at a friend's car dealership in Bentonville before signing with a new team in September.

 Georgia Force

 On September 30, 2011, Mustain signed with the Georgia Force of the Arena Football League.

 San Jose SaberCats

 In January 2013, Mustain signed with the San Jose SaberCats to backup legendary Arena Football League quarterback, Aaron Garcia.
 In April 2013, the Sabercats signed Russ Michna as their new starting quarterback, while Mustain remained the backup and Garcia was traded.
 Mustain replaced Michna on June 1, 2013, after Michna was injured and was able to make his first AFL start the next week while Michna was out.

 Mustain's rookie option was exercised by the SaberCats in the offseason.